-Assignment 1 is the Placement Specification, produced by the student.
-This must be submitted prior to placement being undertaken and include a signed placement agreement.
+This will be the Placement Specification, produced by the student and must be submitted prior to placement being undertaken and include a signed placement agreement.
 This must be approved and agreed by both the WRL coordinator, placement supervisor and the placement mentor.
-This will detail the aims and plan for the placement. (word count - 1000)
+This will detail the aims and plan for the placement.